10.10. Managing iptables Modules¶

 Even if a container is under a DoS attack and all its

-conntrack slots are in use, other containers will not be affected, still being able to create as many connections as set in
+conntrack slots are in use, other containers will not be affected and will still be able to create as many connections as set in